RoboChum/release/README.md

 # Summary
 Chat to various helpful uncensored characters from the privacy of your own computer.
 No data leaves your computer.
 Easy install and out-of-the-box usage.
+There will always be a free version with basic features.
+Other features may be added that require payment to support development of the app.

 # Key features
 * 🔒 Total privacy - no data is gathered on personal usage or to train models.
 All your conversations are temporary